AEDP Vision Collective

 Over the months, the groups cohered and the AEDP Vision Collective was born.
 Here is one description of the group in their own words: we are “a wise, committed and thoughtful group of Black-Identified therapists laying the foundation for a new vision of creating a more diverse and inclusive body of understanding within the AEDP Institute.
 This Collective has a lot of heart, a lot of grit, and a broad base of experience and knowledge to draw from.
 We embrace this opportunity to think outside the box of power and privilege and acknowledge that this is the time for AEDP to grow and expand the diversity of the contributors to its emergent growth.“

-Now called the AEDP Vision Collective, this group (supported by the four AEDP Institute Consultants) have offered to lead four exploratory groups that will meet over the next year to focus on specific topics related to the application of AEDP to the healing of racialized trauma in the context of anti-Black racism.
+Now called the AEDP Vision Collective, this group (supported by the four AEDP Institute Consultants) are leading exploratory groups that meet focus on specific topics related to the application of AEDP to the healing of racialized trauma in the context of anti-Black racism.

-Each of these groups will function independently, in partnership with our AEDP Vision Collective, will be Black led or co-led by members of the AEDP Vision Collective, and will include at least one person who is AEDP certified, or an AEDP supervisor or faculty member as an AEDP consultant and support.
+Each of these groups function independently, in partnership with our AEDP Vision Collective, are Black led or co-led by members of the AEDP Vision Collective, and include at least one person who is AEDP certified, or an AEDP supervisor or faculty member as an AEDP consultant and support.

-Invitation to our self-identified as Black AEDP community members
+Invitation to our self-identified Black AEDP community members

 Gerald Brooks; Peter Muhwati